 Complete an Bio/Demo Change form in the Admissions and Records Center and bring both items:

 How do I provide my ITIN to Cal State L.A.?

-Bring the original documentation the IRS provided to you to the Office of Admissions and Recruitment.
+Bring the original documentation the IRS provided to you to the Admissions and Records Center.

 What does the IRS consider eligible for educational tax benefits?

 Generally, international students cannot claim the tax education credit; although, some students are eligible if they are deemed to be Resident Aliens for tax purposes under the substantial presence test.
 For additional information, please contact the IRS or your individual tax consultant for assistance.

 Where can I get additional information regarding the 1098-T form?